Selfie Experience Phuket: Honest Family Review 2026

 Do I need to book in advance?

-You don’t have to, but during weekends or holidays it can get busier.
-Booking this unique attraction online saves time at the door and sometimes you find deals on sites like Klook.
+Booking in advance isn’t required, but weekends and public holidays can get busy.
+Booking online saves time at the door and sometimes nets you a deal on platforms like Klook, worth checking before you go.

 Is there a time limit?

-No strict time slots.
+Nope!
 You can stay as long as you like.
-Most people spend between 45 minutes and 90 minutes, depending on how many photos they take.
+Most people spend between 45 minutes and 90 minutes, depending on how many rooms they want to shoot in and how many photos they take.

 Is it safe for kids to touch everything?